1. Elizabeth El Itreby, "Ritual and Re-Creation in the N-Town Cycle." 1985.

 Reproduction of Culture in Anglo-Saxon England."
 1997.

-8. Martin Foys, Associate Professor, Drew University.
+8. Martin Foys, Associate Professor, University of Wisconsin-Madison.
 "The Web of Linen: The Bayeux Tapestry as Text and Hypertext."

 9. Stephen J. Harris, Associate Professor, University of Massachusetts-Amherst.
 "Identity and History in Anglo-Saxon England."